What Is Drip Marketing?

 - It requires a disciplined person to engage in a long-term drip marketing strategy.

-- Your marketing databases need to be constantly updated to maximize open rates and reduce postage costs when a direct mail campaign is released; however, the ROI is substantial should these steps be taken correctly.
+- Your marketing databases need to be constantly updated to maximize open rates and reduce postage costs when a direct mail campaign is released.

 Now The Good News.